appsmithorg/appsmith-docs/website/docs/getting-started/setup/README.md

 * [Backup Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) to create a backup archive of the Appsmith instance.

 :::info
-Are you having trouble deploying Appsmith?
+Do you need help deploying Appsmith?
 Check out the [deployment troubleshooting guide](/help-and-support/troubleshooting-guide/deployment-errors) or reach out on [Discord](https://discord.com/invite/rBTTVJp) to get support or ask questions on the [community forum](https://community.appsmith.com/).
-If you know the error and want to reinstall, **delete** the installation and templates folder, and execute the script again.
+If you know the error and want to reinstall, **delete** the installation and templates folder and execute the script again.
 :::